ITensor/website/docs/classes/svdalgs.md

-#SVDWorker#
+#SVD and Related Algorithms#

-Class for performing tensor decompositions, primarily the SVD and eigenvalue decomposition.
+Methods for performing tensor decompositions such as the singular value decomposition (SVD), density matrix diagonalization, and Hermitian eigenvalue decomposition are defined in svdalgs.h and svdalgs.cc.

 ##Synopsis##